-Apparity’s Spreadsheet EUC Discovery Module gives you a complete view into your End User Computing (EUC) Applications.
+Apparity’s Discovery module gives you a complete view into your End User Computing (EUC) applications.
 After using Discovery, you’ll be able to answer the crucial question, “What’s out there?”

 What’s out there?